Allergy Therapeutics PLC Modern slavery and human trafficking statement

 Allergy Therapeutics is committed to combatting modern slavery, servitude, forced or compulsory labour and human trafficking in every part of its business and supply chains.
 This statement sets out our approach by describing the policy framework, due diligence and monitoring implemented to prevent all forms of modern slavery.

-Allergy Therapeutics is committed to embedding high ethical standards throughout the business and to operating, as a minimum, in accordance with all applicable laws and regulations.
-We apply these high standards to our engagement with stakeholders, our approach to managing environmental impacts, the quality of the products we supply, our employment practices, procurement and corporate reporting.
+The Group is committed to embedding high ethical standards throughout the business and to operating, as a minimum, in accordance with all applicable laws and regulations.
+We apply these high standards to every aspect of our business, including our engagement with stakeholders, our approach to managing environmental impacts, the quality of the products we supply, our employment practices, procurement, and corporate reporting.

 As outlined in our Anti-Bribery and Corruption Policy we take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings.